nextcloud/documentation/deployment_recommendations/index.rst

 -----------------------

 * Solid-state drives (SSDs) for I/O.
-* Separate hard disks for storage and database, SSDs for DBs.
+* Separate hard disks for storage and database, SSDs for databases.
 * Multiple network interfaces to distribute server synchronisation and backend traffic across multiple subnets.

 Single Machine / Scale-Up Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Widely used in the community.
-Lowest end hardware: RaspberryPI.
+The single-machine deployment is widely used in the community.

 Pros:

-* Easy setup (no session storage daemon-> use tmpfs for performance, local storage).
+* Easy setup: no session storage daemon, use tmpfs and memory caching to enhance performance, local storage.
 * No network latency to consider.
-* To scale buy bigger CPU, memory, or hard drive.
+* To scale buy a bigger CPU, more memory, larger hard drive, or additional hard drives.

 Cons:

-* No high availability
+* Fewer high availability options.
-* Amount of data in oC tends to never shrink -> sooner rather than later a single machine will not scale (multiple up- and downloads kill I/O, even with SSD)
+* The amount of data in ownCloud tends to continually grow.
+Eventually a single machine will not scale; I/O performance decreases and becomes a bottleneck with multiple up- and downloads, even with solid-state drives.

 Scale-Out Deployment
 ^^^^^^^^^^^^^^^^^^^^